 - Requirements – Confident skiing on red runs & Children under 16 years must be accompanied by an adult

 - Must Bring – Own or rented skis – or snowboard equipment

 ⇒ Based in England?
 Do you know that you can take the Snowboarding lesson at The SnowCentre.

 Where to have a drink

-I do not always recommend the bars in the hotels that I stay in but I really liked The Pulsa Bar & Lounge Restaurant, which was situated on the ground floor of my hotel, The Hotel Grischa.
-It was modern, stylish but casual and cosy at the same time.
-One part of the bar area had comfortable couches with an open fire and chandelier above.
-While the other area had sit down tables and the bar where you could enjoy the food service.
+I do not always recommend bars in hotels that I stay in but I really liked The Pulsa Bar & Lounge Restaurant.
+It was situated on the ground floor of The Hotel Grischa and was modern, and stylish but casual and cosy at the same time.
+It was a great spot for a drink after skiing or for pre-dinner drinks.

 If you like cigars there was also the ‘Zino Platinum Cigar Lounge’, a glassed area where you could go to enjoy some good quality cigars and fine drinks like a whisky to match.